 - Flowcharts use arrows and other visuals to show the steps in a process or plan.

 - One pagers.
-These are one page visuals which help students to summarise information.
+These are one page visuals which help learners to summarise information.
 They are great for reflecting on a task or categorising information.
-They might use drawings, boxes or other frame as sections for different types of information.
+They might use drawings, boxes or other frames as sections for different types of information.

 The beauty of graphic organisers is that you can use them for anything.
-You can also use your whiteboard and ask students to copy them, which reduces preparation times and means you can tailor them exactly to your students’ needs.
+You can also use your board and ask learners to copy them, which reduces preparation time and means you can tailor them exactly to your learners’ needs.

-Here’s one I created to help students organise their vocabulary notebooks.
-You’ll notice that I’ve used a picture frame to create a designated section for students to add their own drawing:
+Here’s one I created to help learners organise their vocabulary notebooks.
+You’ll notice that I’ve used a picture frame to create a designated section for learners to add their own drawing.

 Visual note-taking